 Replace the oil and/or butter equal part for part when using lecithin granules.

 Combine lecithin with oil and butter in your recipe if you want the taste of butter or oil, but without all of the fat.
 If using liquid lecithin, only add half the amount of lecithin as the amount of butter or oil you want to leave out of the recipe.
 If using lecithin granules, substitute the omitted butter or oil equal part for part.

 Do you cook?

-This is a great alternative to the soy based lecithin.
-I for one have to stay away from soy.
+Sunflower lexithin is a great alternative to the soy based lecithin which is often GMO.
+I for one have to stay away from soy so I am quite thankful for having a sunflower version of this product.
 You can order this on-line through Mountain Organics.